Flyford Flavell, Grafton Flyford and North Piddle Parish Council

 We also work closely with the three churches in our parish, the Flyford Flavell Social Group and the Parishes Hall.
 We facilitate and provide funding for these groups as we can.

 Keeping the roads and footpaths in good condition is a never-ending task.
 This is mainly the responsibility of the County Council but the parish council liaises closely with our County Councillor and Footpaths Officer and works with them to identify problems and get them put right.
 For instance, we lobbied hard to introduce the 50mph speed limit on the A422, we spent a long time working with Highways solving the flooding problems on Huddington corner and recently persuaded Highways to replace all the drains on Libbery Lane.
 We are still working on a few black spots such as speeding on Radford Road in particular and the flooding on Bishampton Road at the extremity of the village.
+Our VAS (speed camera) is permanently deployed in Flyford Flavell and we are pleased to report that Bishampton Road is due to be resurfaced shortly.
+Click the News tab for more up to date information.

 The parish council is consulted on all planning applications in the area and we have been very effective in some cases, limiting the impact of development.
 The parish council has successfully opposed several development proposals in Flyford Flavell against district recommendation for approval and won appeals against such things as the proposed travellers site on the corner of New Hill and the A422.
 We successfully campaigned against the South Worcester Development proposals to allow excessive development in the parishes and limited the new development in Flyford Flavell to 16 houses instead of 24.